JayKan/RxJS-Playground/README.md

 - [x] Typehead
 - [x] Netflix Virtual List

-### Contributing
-If you find a bug or think about enhancement or adding new examples, feel free to contribute and submit a PR.
-Contributions of any kind are welcome!

 ### Awesome Resources
 * [The introduction to Reactive Programming you've been missing](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754) - Andre Staltz
 * [Rx Marbles - Interactive diagrams of Rx Observables](http://rxmarbles.com/) - André Staltz